brandonbloom/test2/README.md

   * `:fn` - a raw form of the function that was used in the test
   * `:args` - seq of the post-eval'd arg-values passed to :fn
   * `:raw-args` - seq of the pre-eval'd arg-forms passed to :fn

-There are some helper functions for assertions.
-Look at `test2.transition/is` and `test2.transition/are` if you're migrating from clojure.test.

-TODO: Add more!
-Especially if coming from Speclj or Midje.

 ### Finding tests